 Organising care for yourself or a loved one can feel like a daunting process.
-With various different types of care available these days, it can be tricky to determine which service is best.
+With different types of care available, it can be tricky to determine which service will meet your needs best.

-Two popular types of home care that are worth looking into are hourly care and live-in care.
-Both services are designed to improve people’s quality of life by providing care at home.
+Two popular types of care that are designed to improve people’s quality of life by providing care at home are hourly care and live-in care.
 The difference between them lies in the amount of time that a carer spends with you.

-Both live-in care and hourly care carry their own benefits – and the right one for you will depend on factors including cost and care needs.
+Live-in care and hourly care both have their own benefits – and the right one for you will depend on things like your budget and care needs.

 What is live-in care?